bootchk/nRF5x/readme.md

 -
  Derived from (and superseding) nRFCounter and nRFrawProtocol

  See testnRFCounter project, a template project with similar build and debug configurations.
+More explanation there about exactly how to configure a Build Configuration in Eclipse.

 A using project will be fireFly.